tonglil/labeler/README.md

 ## Usage

-Read a [GitHub token][tokens] from the environment and apply the label configuration:
+First, set a [GitHub token][tokens] in the environment (optional, the token can be set as an cli argument as well).
 ```
 export GITHUB_TOKEN=xxx
 ```